muhammadIkramUlHaq/NetworkProgramming/README.md

 3)- Import the Project using exisiting project

-4)- Use HomeWork1 as directory for project
+4)- While choosing the Project Directory.
+Use HomeWork1 as directory for project

 # How to Run the Code
 1)- Run "Server.Java" https://github.com/muhammadIkramUlHaq/NetworkProgramming/blob/master/HomeWork1/src/controller/server/Server.java to     start the server